 Students will be asked to choose 4 additional subjects.

-Students must choose at least one of the compulsory "green" subjects and may choose more.
+Students must choose at least one of the compulsory green subjects and may choose more.
+If choosing a language, it must be the language studied in years 7 and 8.

 Students may not choose either of the following combinations: